 Great news!
 The Small Business Administration (SBA) has reopened the Economic Injury Disaster Loan (EIDL) program to all small businesses affected by the coronavirus pandemic.

-Long before the coronavirus pandemic, the EIDL program was providing financial support to small businesses and private non-profit organizations that encounter certain declared disasters.
+Long before the coronavirus business interruption, the EIDL program was providing financial support to small businesses and private non-profit organizations that encountered certain declared disasters.
 But the Coronavirus Aid, Relief, and Economic Security (CARES) Act expanded the program to make it easier for borrowers affected by COVID-19 fallout to get a loan – and the interim stimulus bill replenished the program’s depleted coffers with $60 billion in additional funding.
 (The CARES Act also authorized advances of up to $10,000 that do not have to be paid back, making them grants.
 These advances, however, are no longer available, as the SBA has given out all $20 billion as of July 11.
 We will update this article if Congress approves more money for advances.)

-If you were able to submit your EIDL application before the SBA stopped taking them, it is in a first-come, first-served basis.
+EIDL applications are processed on a first-come, first-served basis.
 (As of July 20th, close to $150 billion has been approved for loans.)
-If you haven’t applied yet, you’ll need to submit your applications directly to the SBA once and if the program reopens.
-In the meantime, note that you may be eligible for other aid programs in addition to the EIDL.
+If you haven’t applied yet, you’ll need to submit your applications directly to the SBA.
+Also, you may be eligible for other aid programs.
 Check out our guide to business relief and state-by-state guides to relief programs.
 Now may also be a good time to talk to a financial advisor.